Victori4/SteeringAngle/README.md

 # READ ME

 ## Purpose
-We will create a microservice that will determine the steering angle of the vehicle, to the best of our ability mimic the behavior of the car in the provided videos.
+We will create a microservice that will determine the steering angle of the vehicle, to the best of our ability mimic the behaviour of the car in the provided videos.

 ## Software Requirement Specification (SRS)
 1. The system shall open a debug window when the command line parameter --verbose is provided.